muratk3n/thirdwave/en/tweets/2020/week21c.md

-As governments in Western Europe respond to an unprecedented crisis with massive spending to pay for everyone’s salaries, a handful of US senators is proposing a... $4,000 refundable tax-credit for jobs training for people who were laid off"
+As governments in Western Europe respond to an unprecedented crisis with massive spending to pay for everyone’s salaries, a handful of US senators is proposing a...
+4,000 dollar refundable tax-credit for jobs training for people who were laid off"

 *2020-05-21 07:05:18*